How to Successfully Hire Your Very First Sales Reps.

 Here are 5 suggestions:

 1. Use Recruiters and other paid channels.
 Or At Least, Don’t Be Cheap Here.
-Don’t cheap out and try to avoid paying a recruiter fee and/or other paid channels.
+Even when cash is tight, contingent recruiters at least are still worth the price.
 If you had a good network here yourself, you’d already have used it.
-And the last thing you want is 100 Craigslist and Angellist responses.
+And the last thing you want is 100 random Craigslist and Angellist responses.
 I doubt any will be good enough.
-Use a recruiter that does nothing but sales reps of your ACV or type.
+Use a recruiter that does nothing but recruit sales reps at your ACV.
 At least to help.
 Pay them, and be very responsive to them.
 They’re on a contingent basis, so don’t leave them hanging.

 2. Get them to ideally sell you first by video, at least to share some passion for the product.
 Or at least, get them to respond in writing about how they’d sell your product.
 Post a video telling them about how great your product is, the rep sends back a video telling you why he or she can sell your product until the cows come home.
-This worked well for me as a founder/CEO, and we’ve gone on to do this on SaaStr.com’s Get In Early series.
+This worked well for me as a founder/CEO.

 Video is an amazingly effective filter, and on your side, it’s a chance to pitch prospective reps on why you are offering a great opportunity for them.
 Remember, the good ones you’ll have to sell back … ’cause there are so, so, so many start-ups that are neither Hot nor Obviously Cool.
 And they all seem to pay the same.
 So …